PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

    2. We will also create software for executing build phases in virtual sandbox environments that completely prevent build phases from violating permission violations.
-5. Finally, we will run all the tools we have developed on a dataset of programs to answer research questions about both the quantitative and qualitative characteristics of real-world build systems.
+5. *Evaluation and comparison to prior work* Finally, we will run all the tools we have developed on a dataset of programs to answer research questions about both the quantitative and qualitative characteristics of real-world build systems.
    1. We may find vulnerabilities (or even hidden backdoors!) in real-world code.
 Whoever finds one can have the honor of reporting it to project maintainers, potentially netting themselves a CVE (common vulnerability